Azure/azure-dev/templates/starter/bicep/README.md

 ### Step 2: Provision Azure resources

 Update or add Infrastructure as Code (IaC) files to provision the relevant Azure resources.
-This can be done incrementally, as the list of Azure resources are explored and added.
+This can be done incrementally, as the list of [Azure resources](https://learn.microsoft.com/en-us/azure/?product=popular) are explored and added.
 As an example, a reference library that contains all of the Bicep modules used by the azd templates can be found [here](https://github.com/Azure-Samples/todo-nodejs-mongo/tree/main/infra/core).
+All Azure resources available in Bicep format can be found [here](https://learn.microsoft.com/en-us/azure/templates/).

 Run `azd provision` whenever you want to ensure that changes made are applied correctly and work as expected.